isar/isar/packages/isar/README.md

 >
 > 1. River in Bavaria, Germany.
 > 2. [Crazy fast](#benchmarks) NoSQL database that is a joy to use.

+⚠️ You are looking at Isar version 4.
+This version is still in development and very unstable.
+Please only use it for testing.
+If you want to use Isar in production, please use the stable version 3. ⚠️

 ## Features